-- Making reasonable efforts to inform the appropriate individuals that they are entitled to: - Make written representations to the panel. - Attend the hearing and make oral representations to the panel. - Be represented. - Making reasonable efforts to circulate copies of relevant papers at least five school days before the review to all parties.

-- Giving all parties details of those attending and their role, once the position is clear. - Attending the review and ensuring that minutes are produced in accordance with instructions from the panel.
+- Informing the appropriate individuals that they are entitled to: - Make written representations to the panel. - Attend the hearing and make oral representations to the panel. - Be represented. - Circulating copies of relevant papers at least five school days before the review to all parties. - Giving all parties details of those attending and their role, once the position is clear. - Attending the review and ensuring that minutes are produced in accordance with instructions from the panel.